Discover our useful and free downloadable project management templates. Edit templates freely and provide high-quality project management dashboards!

 - The planned period between the realizations of the given milestones should be about the same.

-- While planning we should pay attention that it should be explicit, plain and simple.
+- While planning, we should pay attention to the fact that it should be explicit, plain, and simple.

-- Lastly but not least, results / achievements of the milestones should characterize the nature of the project as far as possible.
+- Last but not least, the milestones’ results should characterize the project’s nature as far as possible.

-Project Management is a complex topic we had anticipated today’s articles as a teaser.
-We hope some of these novelties grabbed your attention and you will start creating a self-planned excel template!
+Project Management is a complex topic, but we hope some novelties grab your attention and you will start creating a self-planned Excel template!

-There is only one advice for you worth considering.
-A lot of times it is enough to think our dashboard planning through before we would get to implementation right away.
+There is only one piece of advice for you worth considering.
+First, it is often enough to think our dashboard planning through before implementing it immediately.

-Walk slowly, live longer – this is true also to Excel.
-We hope you agree that these project management templates were elegant solutions for various project related tasks.
+So, walk slowly and live longer – this is true for Excel.
+These project management templates support various project-related tasks.